 - Immediate care centers and fire departments

 Paramedic and EMT Basic

 Joliet Junior College in partnership with Morris Hospital & Healthcare Centers administers the paramedic education program.
 The paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-The program is 11 months in duration and runs from August 21, 2018 - July 18, 2019.
-Application Deadline: May 31, 2018.
+The program is 11 months in duration and runs from August 20, 2019 - July 16, 2020.